Eadgyth/Programming-Editor/docs/index.md

 <img src="images/projectsettings.png" width="600"/>

 <blockquote>NOTE: If a main Java source file is part of a package but is not saved in a
 subdirectory (path) that corresponds to the package the qualified name (e.g. my.package.myprogram.java) must be specified to be able to run the program.</blockquote>
 <br>
 A project may be viewed in the 'Project explorer'.
-After a try to compile the program and the console shows the error in the code:
+After a try to compile the program the console shows the error in the code:

 <img src="images/compile.png" width="600"/>